mliszcz/msc-thesis/papers/case-study/tangojs-case-study.md

 SCADA, which stands for *Supervisory Control And Data Acquisition* [@daneels1999scada; @boyer2009].

-## Tango Controls

 Tango [@gotz1999tango] is a generic framework for building SCADA systems.
 Each piece of hardware is represented as a *device server*, an abstract object that can be accessed from the client applications over the network.
-Tango uses OOP paradigm for it's data model and characterizes devices with *attributes* (parameters of the hardware), *commands* (actions the hardware can perform) and *properties* of the device servers.
+Tango uses OOP paradigm for its data model and characterizes devices with *attributes* (parameters of the hardware), *commands* (actions the hardware can perform) and *properties* of the device servers.
 Tango supports creating client applications in *Java*, *Python* and *C++*